NHPatterson/biomic-hubmap-codex-processing/README.md

 #### Testing a small sub-set of the data

 This process by itself is long-running and will need >1 TB for conversion of the data.
-Using the '--n_tile_tiles' argument will randomly convert a small number of tiles for each cycle in a codex run to quickly determine if it is working.
+Using the '--n_test_tiles' argument will randomly convert a small number of tiles for each cycle in a codex run to quickly determine if it is working.